Zivan-R/Portfolio/README.md

    - And of course all of this is recorded in a well organized database.
 (SQLite for convenience)

 - [Website for the non-profit "Foni'Yehoshoa"](https://github.com/Zivan-R/PROJET-site-web-pour-l-association-foni-yehoshoa) - ***Front-end Development***
-*Website made in Vue3 and TailwindCSS*
+*Vue3, TailwindCSS*

 Foni'Yehoshoa is a christian non-profit that mainly aims to act in favor of Madagascar, my origin country
 It's a project that is close to my heart and while frontend is clearly not my forte, I tried my best to design their website.
 You can find it [HERE](https://foniyehoshoa.org)